reinierdevalk/abtab/README.md

 To update to or install a specific version rather than the latest, add `@x.y.z` -- e.g., `openjdk@11.0.1`.

-### Windows
+#### Windows
 To install or update Java, run the Cygwin `setup` tool.

-WWWWWWWWWWWWWWWWWWWWW

-## Step 2.
-Adding the installation paths to the system `PATH`
-To ensure that Python and Java are available in the CLI, you may need to add the Python and Java installation paths to the system `PATH`.
-Homebrew usually handles this automatically, but other package managers may not (the Cygwin `setup` tool, for example, does not); moreover, previously installed versions of the software may not yet have had their installation paths added to the `PATH`.

-### a.
-Locating the installation paths
+### Installation path
 #### macOS, using Homebrew
-Homebrew installs Python and Java in `/usr/local/opt/`.
-You can confirm the installation paths with
+Homebrew installs Java in `/usr/local/opt/`.
+You can confirm the installation path with

-    $ brew --prefix python

-and, for Java,

     $ brew --prefix openjdk

-Homebrew automatically adds a symlink to the Python executable in `/usr/local/bin/`; for Java, the `brew link` command (see [Step 1.
-Installing or updating](#step-1-installing-or-updating)) is required to achieve this.
+Homebrew does not automatically add a symlink to the Java executable in `/usr/local/bin/`; to this end, the `brew link` command (see ABOVE) is needed.
 This makes `/usr/local/bin/` the installation path to be added to the system `PATH` (if it is not on it yet).

 In case the `brew link` command returns a message that it was not successful, no symlink has been created -- and this makes the output of `brew --prefix openjdk` the installation path to be added to the system `PATH`.

 #### macOS, other cases
-If Python and Java are installed through another package manager or manually, their installation paths can vary.
-Common Python installation paths are `/Library/Frameworks/Python.framework/Versions/<version>/bin/`, `/usr/local/bin/`, or `/usr/bin/`; common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
-To locate the installation paths, run
+If Java is installed through another package manager, or manually, its installation path can vary.
+Common Java installation paths are `/Library/Java/JavaVirtualMachines/` or `/usr/local/opt/`.
+To locate the installation path, run

-    $ which python

-and, for Java,

     $ which java

-If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.
+If this does not work, or the executable is not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

 #### Windows, using Cygwin
-Cygwin installs Python and Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
-You can confirm the installation paths with
+Cygwin installs Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
+You can confirm the installation path by running

-    $ which python

-and, for Java,

     $ which java

 #### Windows, other cases
-If Python and Java are installed through another package manager or manually, their installation path can vary.
-Common Python installation paths are `C:/Python<version>/`, or `C:/Users/<Username>/AppData/Local/Programs/Python/Python<version>/`; a common Java installation path is `C:/Program Files/Java/jdk-<version>/bin/`.
-To locate the installation paths, run
+If Java is installed through another package manager, or manually, its installation path can vary.
+A common Java installation path is `C:/Program Files/Java/jdk-<version>/bin/`.
+To locate the installation path, run

-    $ which python

-and, for Java,

     $ which java

-If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.
+If this does not work, or the executable is not symlinked, you can check the typical installation path as mentioned above, or you can use the `find` or `locate` commands.

-#### Note for Windows users
-Note that on Windows, the installation paths that are on the system `PATH` must be in the Unix-style format that the CLI understands.
-Cygwin, for example, uses the prefix `/cygdrive/c/` to replace the `C:/` in the Windows path -- meaning that every `C:/...` path becomes `/cygdrive/c/...`.

-### b.
-Adding the installation paths
-For example (macOS),

-    export PATH="/usr/local/bin:$PATH"

-or (Windows -- note the `/cygdrive/c/` prefix)

-    export PATH="/cygdrive/c/Users/<Username>/AppData/Local/Programs/Python/Python312:$PATH"

-and, for Java (macOS),

-    export PATH="/usr/local/bin:$PATH"

-or (Windows -- note the `/cygdrive/c/` prefix)

-    export PATH="/cygdrive/c/Program Files/Java/jdk-11.0.1/bin:$PATH"
+#### When the installation path has been located
+Finally, to ensure that Java is available in the CLI, confirm that the installation path is on the system `PATH` by running

+    $ echo $PATH

-## Step 3.
-Verifying Python and Java installation
+### Verifying installation
-To verify that Python and Java are now installed correctly, repeat the steps described in [Python and Java](#python-and-java).
+To verify that Java is now installed correctly, run

-WWWWWWWWWWWWWWWWWWWWWW
+    $ java -version

 ## Adding an installation path to the system `PATH`
 To check whether an installation path is on the system `PATH`, run